Projects

 Open Libraries: A Collection of Essays

-A collection of my works geared toward Hungarian librarians (2007-2015) in Hungarian, all previously published in professional journals, cited and used for LIS college courses.
+A collection of my works geared toward Hungarian librarians (2007-2015) in Hungarian, all previously published in scholarly and professional journals, cited and used for LIS college courses.
 By Kalligram Press.